Gridness/k8s-hooks/README.md

 3. On each commit, the hook do it's job

 # Requirements
-- [kubeseal](https://github.com/bitnami-labs/sealed-secrets) CLI must be installed and available in your PATH
 - [pre-commit](https://pre-commit.com/) framework installed in your local environment

 # Contributing
 Contributions to add new hooks, improve existing ones, or fix issues are welcome!
 Please open issues or pull requests.

 # License
-This repository is licensed under the MIT License
+This repository is licensed under the MIT License.
+See LICENSE file for details